R3DActual/PayTime/README.md

 ## Features

-- Players can pay to change the time to day or night using in-game currency
+- Players can pay to change the time to day or night or weather to storm or clear using in-game currency
 - Customizable prices and messages in the config.yml file
 - Supports both regular Minecraft color codes and hex color codes in messages
 - Command and permission system for controlling access to the plugin